TabbyML/tabby/docs/quantization.md

 This formula corresponds to a symmetric quantization (absolute maximum of the input range instead of separate min/max values).
 ```

+Non quantized layers are run in the floating point precision of the original model.
+For example, if the model is saved in `float16`, the actual quantization type will be `int8_float16`.
+This behavior can be changed by selecting more specific quantization types:

+* `int8_float32`
+* `int8_float16`
+* `int8_bfloat16`

 ### 16-bit integers (`int16`)

 **Supported on:**